Best Kayak J-Racks in 2023: Why People Love Them

 The main disadvantage of j-racks is the limited capacity.
 Since this type of kayak rack will only fit up to 2 kayaks, people who are looking to carry more won’t be able to use a j-cradle.
 This is one of the biggest reasons people choose another type of kayak rack.

-Besides the limited capacity, some j-style kayak racks are fixed, meaning it won’t fold down when not in use.
-Although, this can be easily avoided by purchasing a folding j-rack for a slightly higher cost.
+Besides the limited capacity, some J-style kayak racks are fixed, meaning they won’t fold down when not in use.
+Although, this can be easily avoided by purchasing a folding J-rack for a slightly higher cost.

 J-Style Kayak Carriers: Pros and Cons

 - Secure and stable